-Let \(A\) and \(B\) be sets of \(n\) people.
-A “matching” is a collection of pairs \((a,b)\) with \(a\in A\) and \(b\in B\) such that everyone in \(A\cup B\) belongs to exactly one pair.
-For example, if \(A\) and \(B\) are sets of men and women then a matching could define a collection of monogamous, heterosexual marriages.
+Let and be sets of people.
+A “matching” is a collection of pairs with and such that everyone in belongs to exactly one pair.
+For example, if and are sets of men and women then a matching could define a collection of monogamous, heterosexual marriages.

 Optimality and strategy-proofness

-The Gale-Shapley (GS) algorithm always delivers a stable matching that is best for everyone in \(A\) among all stable matchings.
-To see why, suppose \(a\in A\) is matched to \(b\in B\) but prefers \(b'\in B\setminus\{b\}\).
-Then \(b'\) must have received a proposal from some \(a'\in A\setminus\{a\}\) whom they prefer to \(a\).
-Consequently, \(a\) cannot form a “blocking pair” with \(b'\) (and thereby break the stable matching) because \(b'\) would rather be matched to \(a'\).
-Thus \(b\) is the best match \(a\) can get if the matching is stable.
+The Gale-Shapley (GS) algorithm always delivers a stable matching that is best for everyone in among all stable matchings.
+To see why, suppose is matched to but prefers .
+Then must have received a proposal from some whom they prefer to .
+Consequently, cannot form a “blocking pair” with (and thereby break the stable matching) because would rather be matched to .
+Thus is the best match can get if the matching is stable.

-On the other hand, the GS algorithm always delivers a stable matching that is worst for everyone in \(B\) among all stable matchings.
-To see why, suppose \(b\in B\) is matched to \(a\in A\) in some matching \(\mathcal{M}\) obtained using the GS algorithm.
-Suppose further that \(b\) prefers \(a\) to some \(a'\in A\setminus\{a\}\) and assume towards a contradiction that there is a stable matching \(\mathcal{M}'\) in which \(b\) is matched to \(a'\).
-Then \(a\) is matched to some \(b'\in B\setminus\{b\}\) in \(\mathcal{M}'\).
-Now \(\mathcal{M}\) was obtained using the GS algorithm, so it gives \(a\) their top preference among all stable matchings.
-Consequently, \(a\) must prefer \(b\) to \(b'\).
-But then \(a\) and \(b\) form a blocking pair in \(\mathcal{M}'\), contradicting its stability.
-Thus \(a'\) cannot exist; that is, \(a\) is the worst match \(b\) can get among all stable matchings.
+On the other hand, the GS algorithm always delivers a stable matching that is worst for everyone in among all stable matchings.
+To see why, suppose is matched to in some matching obtained using the GS algorithm.
+Suppose further that prefers to some and assume towards a contradiction that there is a stable matching in which is matched to .
+Then is matched to some in .
+Now was obtained using the GS algorithm, so it gives their top preference among all stable matchings.
+Consequently, must prefer to .
+But then and form a blocking pair in , contradicting its stability.
+Thus cannot exist; that is, is the worst match can get among all stable matchings.

-The GS algorithm is strategy-proof for everyone in \(A\): no-one in \(A\) can do better by misreporting their preferences (Roth, 1982), nor can any subset of \(A\) coordinate to do (strictly) better (Dubins and Freedman, 1981).
-However, people in \(B\) may be able to do better.
-For example, suppose the preferences among people in \(A=\{a_1,a_2,a_3\}\) and \(B=\{b_1,b_2,b_3\}\) are given by $$\begin{align*} b_2&\succ_{a_1}b_1\succ_{a_1}b_3 \\ b_1&\succ_{a_2}b_2\succ_{a_2}b_3 \\ b_1&\succ_{a_3}b_2\succ_{a_3}b_3 \\ a_1&\succ_{b_1}a_3\succ_{b_1}a_2 \\ a_3&\succ_{b_2}a_1\succ_{b_2}a_2 \\ a_1&\succ_{b_3}a_2\succ_{b_3}a_3, \end{align*}$$ where \(j\succ_ik\) means that \(i\) prefers \(j\) to \(k\).
-Applying the GS algorithm to these preferences delivers the stable matching \(\{(a_1,b_2),(a_2,b_3),(a_3,b_1)\}\).
-But if \(b_1\) misreported their preferences as \(a_1\succ_{b_1}a_2\succ_{b_1}a_3\) then the algorithm would deliver \(\{(a_1,b_1),(a_2,b_3),(a_3,b_2)\}\), which \(b_1\) prefers.
+The GS algorithm is strategy-proof for everyone in : no-one in can do better by misreporting their preferences (Roth, 1982), nor can any subset of coordinate to do (strictly) better (Dubins and Freedman, 1981).
+However, people in may be able to do better.
+For example, suppose the preferences among people in and are given by where means that prefers to .
+Applying the GS algorithm to these preferences delivers the stable matching .
+But if misreported their preferences as then the algorithm would deliver , which prefers.

 Convergence

-Since everyone in \(A\) proposes to everyone in \(B\) at most once, the GS algorithm never requires more than \(n^2\) proposals.
+Since everyone in proposes to everyone in at most once, the GS algorithm never requires more than proposals.
 However, the algorithm typically requires fewer proposals.
-For example, suppose the utility \(a\in A\) derives from being matched to \(b\in B\) is $$U_{ab}=\rho W_b+(1-\rho)X_{ab},$$ where \(W_b\) and \(X_{ab}\) are iid uniformly distributed on the unit interval \([0,1]\), and where \(\rho\) indexes the correlation of match utilities.
-Similarly, suppose the utility \(b\) derives from being matched to \(a\) is $$V_{ba}=\rho Y_a+(1-\rho)Z_{ba},$$ where \(Y_a\) and \(Z_{ba}\) are also iid uniform on \([0,1]\).
-The utilities \(U_{ab}\) and \(V_{ba}\) determine peoples’ preferences over matches, and increasing \(\rho\) makes those preferences more homogeneous.
-The chart below shows how the number of proposals required by the GS algorithm covaries with \(\rho\) when \(n=20\).
+For example, suppose the utility derives from being matched to is where and are iid uniformly distributed on the unit interval , and where indexes the correlation of match utilities.
+Similarly, suppose the utility derives from being matched to is where and are also iid uniform on .
+The utilities and determine peoples’ preferences over matches, and increasing makes those preferences more homogeneous.
+The chart below shows how the number of proposals required by the GS algorithm covaries with when .

 On average, more proposals are required when preferences are more homogeneous.
-Intuitively, increasing \(\rho\) makes it more likely that an early tentative acceptance will become a rejection, forcing the rejected person to make another proposal.
-If \(\rho=1\) then the GS algorithm always requires $$\sum_{x=1}^nx=\frac{n(n+1)}{2}$$ proposals.
-To see why, notice that if \(\rho=1\) then everyone in \(A\) has the same preferences over everyone in \(B\) and vice versa.
-Consequently, the person in \(A\) most preferred by the people in \(B\) always gets their first choice, the person in \(A\) second-most preferred by the people in \(B\) always gets their second choice, and so on.
-But since everyone in \(A\) has the same preferences, each has to make as many proposals as is their position on the (common) preference ordering among the people in \(B\).
+Intuitively, increasing makes it more likely that an early tentative acceptance will become a rejection, forcing the rejected person to make another proposal.
+If then the GS algorithm always requires proposals.
+To see why, notice that if then everyone in has the same preferences over everyone in and vice versa.
+Consequently, the person in most preferred by the people in always gets their first choice, the person in second-most preferred by the people in always gets their second choice, and so on.
+But since everyone in has the same preferences, each has to make as many proposals as is their position on the (common) preference ordering among the people in .

 Limitations

 A third limitation is that the GS algorithm assumes match utilities do not depend on the sequence of proposals.
-In particular, the algorithm assumes that \(a\in A\) derives the same utility from being matched to \(b\in B\) regardless of how much \(b\) wants to be matched to \(a\).
+In particular, the algorithm assumes that derives the same utility from being matched to regardless of how much wants to be matched to .
 This assumption seems unrealistic: if I proposed to someone but later learned I was the last person they wanted to marry then that lesson would surely affect my comfort with the proposal.
 One way to resolve this issue could be to run the algorithm many times, allowing people to revise their preferences at each run based on the matching obtained in the previous run.
 However, this approach could be expensive—computationally, cognitively, and emotionally—and might not converge if peoples’ preference revisions aren’t well-behaved.